-One of our primary objectives is the health and safety of our employees and anyone who conducts business on our behalf.
+One of our primary objectives under the TBM is the health and safety of our employees and anyone who conducts business on our behalf.
 The commitment to safety starts at the top levels of our organization.
-We believe a safe and secure workplace is fundamental and important to our success.
+We believe a safe and secure workplace is fundamental to our success.
 TriMas is committed to providing a safe and healthy workplace, and complying with applicable safety and health laws, regulations and internal requirements.
-We are also committed to engaging our employees to continually improve health and safety by acting upon opportunities to reduce risk and improve our safety and health performance.
-TriMas maintains comprehensive safety programs focused on identifying hazards and eliminating risks that can lead to severe injuries.
+We are also committed to engaging our employees to continually improve health and safety by acting upon opportunities to reduce risk and improve our safety and health performance, and offer training programs on a regular basis.
+TriMas maintains comprehensive safety programs focused on identifying hazards and eliminating risks that can lead to work-place injuries.